The

 levels inside the mine.

 This entrance, the main adit, was over 2200 feet long and wagons were hauled in and out using a continuous rope haulage system.
 The rope was powered by a water wheel situated between the main mill and the barracks.
 Special transporter wagons called "megryns" had an attachment to grip the cable and these were marshalled at each end of a rake of wagons.
-A curious feature of this adit is that the double line of track only used three rails, the centre one being common to both.
+A curious feature of this adit is that the double line of track only used three rails, the centre rail being common to both.
 This meant that wagons with double flanges, common in other quarries could not be used at Rhosydd.
 There was a loop halfway along the adit where outgoing loads passed ingoing empty wagons.
-The incline on the right led to No.7 level and the upper parts of the quarry.
+Below is the view looking out of the adit.

-is a "megryn" which has been restored and can be seen at the excellent
+These views are of a 'megryn' which has been restored and can be seen at the excellent

 Welsh

-Highland Railway museum at Porthmadog.
+Highland Heritage Railway museum at Porthmadog.
 Below is a view of the

 gripping